vartanbeno/sentiment-web-crawler/README.md

                [-ign|--ignore-robots]
                [-m|--max <MAX>]
                [-rs|--remove-stopwords]
+               [-nf|--no-follow]

 optional arguments:
-    -url, --start-url               set URL the crawler will start from, (default https://www.concordia.ca/about.html) -ign, --ignore-robots           the crawler will not respect robot exclusion -m, --max                       set maximum number of pages to scrape (default 10) -rs, --remove-stopwords         remove stopwords from the index -skip, --skip-crawl             skip crawl, use index from most recent run
+    -url, --start-url               set URL the crawler will start from, (default https://www.concordia.ca/about.html) -ign, --ignore-robots           the crawler will not respect robot exclusion -m, --max                       set maximum number of pages to scrape (default 10) -rs, --remove-stopwords         remove stopwords from the index -nf, --no-follow                do not follow extracted links -skip, --skip-crawl             skip crawl, use index from most recent run
 ```